meester-b/gridhub/README.md

 Smart Grid is a case where 150 houses and 5 batteries are distributed on a 50x50 grid.
 Each house contains solars panels that have a distinctive output and each battery has a max capacity to hold 1507 output.
 Houses are connected to a battery with a cable.
 This cable has a certain cost of 9 per grid-segment.
 Each battery also has a cost of 5000, which remains constant for now.

 ##### OPTIMIZATION GOAL
-Our goal is to match each house to a battery, but doing this in the most efficient way to minimize the total cost by implementing different algorithmes.
+Our goal is to match each house to a battery doing this in the most efficient way to minimize the total cost by implementing different algorithmes.

 ##### TOTAL COST
 TC = LEN(grid-segment) * 9 + 5 * BAT price